-But you need to check the assumptions anyway, because some departures are so far that the p-value become inaccurate.
+But you need to check the assumptions anyway, because some departures are so far off that the p-values become inaccurate.
 And in many cases there are remedial measures you can take to turn non-normal residuals into normal ones.

 But sometimes you can’t.